Ahmad-Shaer/DOS_Project/README.md

-The documentation is in the doc file
+The documentation is in the DOC file